kimberlyhoward/aboutMe/README.md

 # aboutMe
-A website about me, personal.
+A website about me and some of personal interests.

+Technologies Used:
+Bootstrap